 Action Hero hope, by running this retreat, to provide a much needed sanctuary for mid-career artists to explore and experiment together without the pressure to produce an outcome or to show something publicly.
 It’s also an ‘artist-only’ space, with no sense of work or ideas being auditioned for potential future opportunities.
 These kinds of spaces are rare and, in our experience, completely invaluable for developing and nourishing an artistic practice.

 In our first year running the retreat, we were delighted to receive applications from almost 60 artists.
-The artist collaborations joining us in Feb 2020 will be:
+The artist collaborations that joined us in Feb 2020 were:

 Sue MacLaine and Hannah Ringham

 In 2021 we reconfigured the residency as Ways To Begin Again.
 A residency for artists who had been unable to meet during the past year, due to Covid-19.

 Action Hero offered a week of space (plus accommodation, food, travel, video provocations from artists we know and love and a small stipend) to artists who’re in need of some IRL collaborative time as a way to restart their collaborative practice.